Monday, February 25, 2008

 Day 255 - Making our way around Xian's sites

 We then headed into the Muslim Quarter for lunch, but were disappointed when our only options seemed to be meaty soup - we were obviously not in the best area for food but were so hungry we were willing to eat anything!
 Afterwards we wandered the tight alleyways of the quarter, made even more claustrophobic by the stalls that crowded each side of the street, but that made for interesting browsing.
 The alleyways eventually opened up into the Great Mosque, which is the largest mosque in China, and the place of worship for Xian's large population of Muslims.
-The mosque was built around 742 and is a blend of Chinese and Islamic architecture, but we were surprised at how similar it is to a Taoist or Buddhist temple.
-While we were there we witnessed dedicated worshippers coming to the mosque to do what everyone but the tourists do here: pray.

 We headed back to the hostel for a rest before going back to the great restaurant we found yesterday for some more great food.
 Adam managed to order a pineapple beer, which suited Liv's tastebuds more than his own!